-Incompatible with cellular PIN feature
+· Incompatible with cellular PIN feature

 Some cellular carriers offer custom phone numbers that are assigned a personal identification number (PIN).
 In this situation, the user is required to enter the PIN with any phone calls made over the network.
-The Lincoln RESCU System is not compatible with the PIN feature.
-At the time your phone is activated, ask your carrier to assign you a phone number that does not require an personal identification number.
+The PIN feature is not compatible with the Lincoln RESCU System.
+At the time your phone is activated, ask your carrier to assign you a phone number that does not require a personal identification number.
 If you have difficulty obtaining a non-PIN number, contact you dealer or call the Ford Cellular System Clearinghouse at 1-800-367-3357 for assistance.

-Incompatible or performance limited with certain cellular providers features features and must be avoided.
+• Incompatible or performance limited with certain cellular providers features

+Some cellular carriers offer customers various optional features with their cellular services.
+Several of these features are not compatible or could potentially limit the performance of your Lincoln RESCU System.
+No outgoing calls, hotline and NPA restrictions are incompatible cellular features and must be avoided.
 Operation is possible with no incoming calls, call forwarding, busy/no answer transfer and call waiting, but these features could impact overall system performance.
 Because carriers are regularly making new features available to customers, this list may not be complete.
 Contact you dealer for assistance if you are unsure if a particular cellular feature is compatible with your Lincoln RESCU System.